microsoft/dstoolkit-genai-shap/README.md

 ### Input

-***GAISHAP*** uses as starting point a simple evaluation dataset with at least the following columns:
+***GAISHAP*** starts with a simple evaluation dataset with at least the following columns:

 - User input, question or prompt.
-Column name should be `user_input` and its type should be string.
+The column name should be `user_input` and its type should be string.
 - One column for each metric already calculated, for example **faithfulness**, **context precision**, **context recall**.
 All numerical columns will be assumed to be a metric column.

 Example of the input using the [Paul Graham Essay Dataset](https://llamahub.ai/l/llama_datasets/Paul%20Graham%20Essay?from=llama_datasets):